amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 An unsolved problem: foreign languages
 ======================================

-We currently do *not* have plans on extending Proselint to other languages, though we will do our best to aid those who wish to do so.
+We currently do *not* have plans for extending Proselint to other languages, though we will do our best to aid those who wish to do so.
 Addressing the problem of linting prose for style and usage in English (of both American and British varieties) is challenging on its own.
 Attempting to build rule-sets for languages in which we lack fluency would seem to be an exercise in folly.
-Attempting to manage a community around the correct use of a language we do not speak would be simply inappropriate.
+Attempting to manage a community around the correct use of a language we do not speak would be inappropriate.

-That said, it is likely that we have learned lessons that would aid someone who wanted to extend Proselint to other languages (or anything else, for that matter).
+That said, we have learned lessons that would aid someone who wanted to extend Proselint to other languages.
 Our hope is that some of those lessons have been successfully conveyed above, but there are likely many more that will only reveal themselves in discussion.
 We invite anyone who wishes to discuss Proselint as a model for any other endeavor to reach out to us.
-If we have gained any knowledge, the last thing we want is for it to be trapped inside our heads.
+The last thing we want is for knowledge we have gained to be trapped inside our heads.

 ..
 Including rules set to be off by default.
 One reason to have rules off by default but included might be because of their effect on the false positive rate.